-3.- Arbitrage ADM International SarL as a consequence of over demurrage and load in excess
+2.- Arbitrage ADM International SarL as a consequence of over demurrage and load in excess

 In October 14, 2014, Colbún S.A. was notified of the arbitrage initiated by ADM International against the Company, under the freight contract subscribed August 30, 2014 in New York under the rule of the Society of Maritime Arbitrators because of an over demurrage and load in excess for an approximate amount of ThUS\$ 137 plus interests and costs.
 The panel of arbitrators was constituted and the parties presented their initial arguments on May 19, 2015.

-At present, each party's response of the other's arguments is pending.
+On September 4, 2015, each party's replies to the other's allegations were presented.